West Suffolk (constituency)

 West Suffolk is a constituency represented in the House of Commons of the UK Parliament since 2024 by Nick Timothy, a Conservative.

-Between 1832 and 1885 there had also been a constituency, the Western Division of Suffolk, also known as West Suffolk, although on different boundaries.
+Between 1832 and 1885 (then formally the Western Division of Suffolk), it was represented by two Members of Parliament, elected by the bloc vote system.

+Following the Boundary Commission's fourth periodic review of Westminster constituencies, it was re-established as a single-member seat for the 1997 general election.

 Constituency profile

 This area includes a slightly older demographic profile than the national average, with a significant proportion of semi-detached and detached homes and a higher than average proportion of retired people.

 Major economic sectors include defence (RAF Mildenhall and RAF Lakenheath), agriculture/food (including for major products as well as regional specialities such as ales, Suffolk cider and cured meats), tourism and leisure (such as Newmarket racecourse) and particularly in Haverhill, a range of industries.
 These include chemicals (such as International Flavors and Fragrances), waste processing, transport, construction and pharmaceuticals.

 Workless claimants who were registered jobseekers were in November 2012 lower than the national average of 3.8%, at 2.5% of the population based on a statistical compilation by The Guardian.